opentoonz/opentoonz_docs/source/creating_movements.rst

     Do one of the following:

-    - Click the New Camera button ( |Toonz71_274| ) in the bottom bar of the stage window.
+    - Click the New Camera button (|camera|) in the bottom bar of the stage window.

     - Right-click in the stage and choose New Camera from the menu that opens.